Mining Ethereum Classic

 Mining software

-Miner Source Dev Fee Hadrware OS Download
+Miner Source Dev Fee Hardware OS Download

-SRBMiner-MULTI closed source 0.65% AMD Windows/Linix SRBMiner-MULTI
+SRBMiner-MULTI Closed source 0.65% AMD Windows/Linux SRBMiner-MULTI

-T-Rex closed source 1.0% NVIDIA Windows/Linix T-Rex
+T-Rex Closed source 1.0% NVIDIA Windows/Linux T-Rex

 PPS Pool URLs